SameerSDurgoji/10Bit_potentiometric_DAC/README.md

 * eSim
 * ngspice

 The schematics for a switch circuit and a 2 bit DAC were designed in eSim.
 As the analog input voltage was 3.3V, the vdd and vref was set to 3.3V.
 For the voltage divider circuit, a series of 4 resistors of 250ohm each were used.
-The model name of the PMOSFET used was sky130_fd_pr__pfet_g5v0d10v5.
-The model name of the NMOSFET used was sky130_fd_pr__nfet_03v3_nvt.
-To include the model files of these mosfets, a new spice file was created where the sky130_fd_pr__nfet_03v3_nvt__mismatch.corner.spice, sky130_fd_pr__nfet_03v3_nvt__tt.corner.spice, sky130_fd_pr__pfet_g5v0d10v5__mismatch.corner.spice, sky130_fd_pr__pfet_g5v0d10v5__tt.corner.spice, all.spice files were included.
-This custom1.spice file should be placed in models folder in sky130_fd_pr.

 ## Switch
 The switch circuit mentioned above was designed using eSim.
 The screenshots of the schematic are as shown below: